 1.The handing down orally of stories, beliefs, customs, etc. from generation to generation

 11.A long-established custom or practice that has the effect of an unwritten law

-Over the last thirty-five plus years, Moonlite Bar-B-Q has grown into a very special business.
+Over the last Fifty two plus years, Moonlite Bar-B-Q has grown into a very special business.
 In this time of large chains and merged companies Moonlite has grown as a family business.
 Hugh and Catherine, along with four children and several grandchildren work together to keep things going and growing at a slow, steady rate that now requires a staff of over 120 dedicated members working various facets of the business.
 These areas now include a 350 seat restaurant, a U.S.D.A. inspected processing plant, an extensive catering department (capable of serving 15 to 15,000 with unparalleled quality and professionalism), a wholesale division serving the region with Barbecue and related products through distributors in a four state area, as well as a busy carryout department.
 All this from a thirty seat, roadside restaurant in 1963.

 Catherine kept her job at Glenmore until retiring just in case they didn't make it in the restaurant business.
 They had no experience but worked hard.
 Late in her life before she passed away, she finally claimed that Moonlite just might make it, but I should keep my options open just in case - Pat Bosley grandson.

 SHOP ONLINESee All Products